giarcjc/anagram-search/README.md

 `npm run import`

 to run the import command which will unzip and import the dictionary.txt.gz located at the root level of the project.
-Alternately if you're running locally
+Finally enter `exit` to exit the docker container.